Piclo has launched a new secondary trading marketplace for Capacity Market providers dubbed Piclo Exchange.

-A lack of visibility was identified by Piclo as a barrier to secondary trading, which it described as important to flexibility markets due to it providing security to participants that if they need or want to, they can trade away their obligations.
+A lack of visibility was identified by Piclo as a barrier to secondary trading, which it described as important to flexibility markets due as it provides security to participants that, if they need or want to, they can trade away their obligations.

 The lack of visibility meant that previously there was no open way to know who was trading or how to get the best price.

 "Our new marketplace offers compelling new revenue and de-risking opportunities for Capacity Market providers which will make the market more efficient and liquid," James Johnston, CEO and co-founder of Piclo, said.